-It’s important that people can read your base font – your paragraph font – without having to pinch and zoom.
+It’s vital that people can read your base font – your paragraph font – without having to pinch and zoom.
 Also, make sure there’s sufficient white space between sentences.
-Mobile websites are usually browsed with a thumb.
+People usually browse mobile websites with their thumb.
 Your visitors should be able to click on elements with that thumb.

 Be aware that your mobile site will look messy when you use more than three font sizes.
 The size differences will be much more visible.
 That’s why we advise limiting the number of font sizes to two, maybe three.

 Read more: 10 ways to improve mobile UX »